vmware-archive/dispatch/docs/_specs/service-manager/service-manager.md

 ## Proposed Solution

-A Service Manager component, repsponsible for catalog and service resources.
+A Service Manager component, responsible for catalog and service resources.
 The service manager will provide a Dispatch API layer on top of the [Kubernetes service catalog](https://github.com/kubernetes-incubator/service-catalog), meaning that services must be Open Service Broker compatible.